sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

 The authorization checks that you added to the CAP model apply not only when deployed in the cloud but also when testing locally.
 Therefore, you need a way to log in to the application locally.

 1. Add the `cds-starter-cloudfoundry` dependency to your `srv` module.
-This is needed to enable authorization and authentication at runtime.
-Without that dependency any call to a service annotated with `@requires` will result in an authentication failure.
+This dependency is needed to enable authorization and authentication at runtime.
+Without that dependency, any call to a service annotated with `@requires` results in an authentication failure.
 Open your **srv/pom.xml** file and add the following snippet as a child node to the `<dependencies>` node:

     ```xml
     <dependency>